kw7oe/kw7oe.github.io/content/posts/building-phoenix-release-with-docker.md

 CMD ["/bin/bash"]
 ```

-There some minor differences in this Dockerfile compared to the one in the
+There are some minor differences in this Dockerfile compared to the one in the
 documentation.
 For example:

 - `RUN apk add --no-cache build-base npm git python` is not included as we have
   added this in our `Dockerfile.ubuntu`.
 However, if you are not using the same
   one, do add it in according to your Dockerfile OS.
 - At the end of the Dockerfile, instead of copying our whole release and make
-  the `CMD` as starting the release, we just copy the tar file of the release.
+  `CMD` to start the release, we just copy the tar file of the release.

 Now you can build your release by running: